ExtremeFLOW/neko/doc/pages/accelerators.md

 ~~~~~~~~~~~~~~~
 @note Most derived types in Neko already contain one or several device pointers associated with its internal data.
 Thus the `device_get_ptr` call can often be omitted.

 However, for type bound procedures, such as computing the matrix-vector product derived from `ax_t`, one should **always** call the same type bound procedure (in this case `compute`) as on the host.
-Derived types contain all the logic such that the fastest backend is always selected.
+This is because derived types contain all the logic such that the fastest backend is always selected or is instantiated as a backend-specific type during initialisation (see for example ax_helm_fctry.f90)